 - Submit official transcripts from all higher education institutions attended (undergraduate, law school, etc.).
 If transcripts are not in English, submit certified translations with them.

-All applicants will apply online through the Law School Admission Council (LSAC).
+Applicants may apply online through the Law School Admission Council (LSAC).
 You will need to create an LSAC LLM account, if you have not already.
-Complete the application for the semester you wish to apply for by clicking the above LL.M.-LI application link.
+Complete the application for the semester you wish to apply for by clicking the LL.M.-LI LSAC application link below.
 You will upload your personal statement and resume before submitting your application.
-You will pay the application fee when you are ready to submit your completed application.
+You will pay the application fee via credit card when you are ready to submit your completed application.

 Applicants who select this option should have their letters of recommendation, official transcripts, and TOEFL or IELTS score sent to LSAC through the LLM Credential Assembly Service (LLM CAS).
-Additional instructions about submitting English Language Proficiency Test scores to LSAC can be found here.
+Review information about submitting English Language Proficiency Test scores to LSAC.

 University of Wisconsin Law School